How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

 Add or verify the offsets to the Z probe's configuration file.
 This may require the axes to be homed again so remove the microscope !!

-Toolhead XY offset:
+Toolhead XY offset

-If needed change the microscope's crosshair size to fit the nozzle opening
+If needed, change the microscope's crosshair size to fit the nozzle opening

-With the move distance buttons, accurately move the nozzle of the toolhead T0 into the center of the crosshair then push "SET REFERENCE POINT".
+With the move distance increment buttons, accurately move the nozzle of the toolhead T0 into the center of the crosshair then push "SET REFERENCE POINT".

 Switch from toolhead T0 to T1.